igemsoftware2020/TAS_Taipei/README.md

 # VispH

-VispH is a video analysis tool that allows you to analyze videos of solutions with pH indicators as they change over time, plotting the change in hue over time.
+VispH (Visual pH) is a video analysis tool that allows you to analyze videos of solutions with pH indicators as they change over time, plotting the change in hue over time.